uccser/cs-unplugged/docs/source/author/topics.rst

 challenges by referencing the keys you specified in the learning outcomes configuration file.

-There should only be one ``learning-outcomes.yaml`` file per language directory.
-If one already exists in the language directory then add new learning outcomes to this, rather than creating a new file.

 .. note::

   If a learning outcome contains curriculum areas, then the curriculum areas